Skip to main content

 Gender Equity in the Workplace

-Titi C (She/Her)
+Titi Cole (She/Her)

 Talent and potential are equally distributed amongst genders – what is not is opportunity.
 At Citi, we want every employee to have equal access to career opportunities, but we realize that this hasn’t always been the experience of women in finance.
 We work hard to ensure women are supported, represented, and are able to grow.
 We’re proud of the progress we’ve made and will continue to build on it – and help you build your career.